vaskoiii/symmetric-keyboard/readme.md

 Custom Keymaps
 --------------
-Create your own design from:
+Create your own keymap design from:
 * keymap/template.php

 Any html can be used for the individual keys including 24px by 24px images.